 -The group is developing bioaffinity hydrogels formed by self-assembling peptides in delivering antibodies and Fc fusion proteins for locoregional immunoregulation.

 -The lab is characterizing surface-functionalized nanoparticles for formulating recombinant proteins, nucleic acids, and poorly water-soluble small molecules as therapeutics.

 -The team is applying MHC bioinformatics and T cell epitope cross-reactivity analysis in predicting immunogenicity of recombinant protein therapeutics.

-In collaboration with Drs.
-Nick Giannoukakis of the Allegheny-Singer Research Institute (ASRI), the group is developing nanostructures for delivering immune modulators in delaying the onset of type-I diabetes in mouse models (funded by JDRF and NIH SBIR).
-Working with Dr. Yong Fan, also of ASRI, the lab is engineering artificial thymic organoids to reprogram T cells (funded by NIH).
+-Collaborative projects include developing injectable nanostructures for delivering immune modulators in delaying onset of type-I diabetes in mouse models and engineering artificial thymic organoids to reprogram T cells.

 View a list of Dr. Meng’s publications here.